primefaces/primevue/apps/showcase/public/llms/pages/nuxt.md

 # Install PrimeVue with Nuxt

-Setting up PrimeVue in a Nuxt project
+Setting up PrimeVue in a Nuxt project.

 ## autoImport